Expert Guide: eTrading for the Construction Industry

 Fewer rejected invoices

 E-Invoicing construction software enables straight-through processing (STP) directly from your supply chain to your ERP.
 It eliminates your need to manually re-key their data, reducing the potential for data entry errors.
 As a result, your supply chains invoices are less likely to be rejected and you can start processing them without delay.

 With electronic delivery of invoices, your supply chain knows precisely when you have received their invoices, reducing the need for status calls.
 Improved accuracy resulting from eInvoicing reduces the amount of rework required and lower volume of dispute phone calls.

 Enhanced account reconciliation

-With eInvoicing construction software solutions you can send an electronic remittance advice with the payment, providing detailed accounting of invoices paid as well as debits, credits and adjustments taken.
+With the COINS eInvoicing construction software solution you can send an electronic remittance advice with the payment, providing detailed accounting of invoices paid as well as debits, credits and adjustments taken.
 Additionally, this helps in situations where you claim deductions against an invoice due to shipment problems such as damaged or missing items.